-- (1) As part of the national framework, Member States shall establish, implement and keep updated national programmes for the management of spent fuel and radioactive waste (hereafter referred to as 'national programmes'), covering all types of spent fuel and radioactive waste under their jurisdiction and all stages of spent fuel and radioactive waste management from generation to disposal. - (2) National programmes shall be in line with the provisions of Articles 4 to 12. - (3) Member States shall regularly review and update the their national programmes, taking into account technical and scientific progress as appropriate- and shall analyse recommendations and lessons learned from peer reviews and best practices:
+- (1) [] Member States shall ensure the implementation of national programmes for the management of spent fuel and radioactive waste (hereafter referred to as 'national programmes'), covering all types of spent fuel and radioactive waste under their jurisdiction and all stages of spent fuel and radioactive waste management from generation to disposal. - (3) Member States shall regularly review and update the national programmes, taking into account technical and scientific progress as appropriate as well as and shall analyse recommendations, and lessons learned from peer reviews and best and good practices from peer reviews.